Khazarkar

 - Zibanalêth, Corralum rebel of Khimilêth - "A Caste Society"

-In the First Epoch, Khazarkar explorers found the Agêrdul.
-A sentient item, it taught them the language of the Lith-Crillion.
-Shamans were the first to learn this language.
-Over several generations, these shamans convinced or forced all their people to adopt the language of Nidurrâb.
-The Khazarkar language was largely lost after three generations.
+In the First Epoch, the finding of the Agêrdul, a sentient item, led to a language change.
+Shamans, then the authority figures, were the first to learn this language.
+Over several generations, they convinced or forced the language of Nidurrâb on the populace.
+Their previous language, Old Khazarkar as it came to be known, was largely lost after three generations.

 Khazarkars of the First Khazarkar Empire and the Second, have a haughtiness about them that comes from long indoctrination.